eBay/akutan/docs/kafka.md

-We have chosen to focus this evaluation on throughput, rather than latency, because we aren't aware of any strict latency requirements for Beam.
-We are concerned about the log's ability to ingest large amounts of data, as we expect the log append throughput to determine Beam's overall write throughput.
+We have chosen to focus this evaluation on throughput, rather than latency, because we aren't aware of any strict latency requirements for Akutan.
+We are concerned about the log's ability to ingest large amounts of data, as we expect the log append throughput to determine Akutan's overall write throughput.

 This section omits many details of our configuration and benchmarks for